kenjihoso/.github.io/README.md

   * move my name up by 1/2
   * place text under and center for AdPlatz
   * fix text for mobile format
-  * add the Japanese resume to the resume page
+  * add the combined resume to resume page
+  * change menu button to Eng/JP Resume